 As mentioned above, "C" in this case is for cable.
-So, the only difference between the two is that the latter's router unit, the CBR750, is a cable gateway — it a router + modem combo.
+So, the only difference between the two is that the latter's router unit, the CBR750, is a cable gateway -- it is a router + modem combo.

 In many ways, the CBR750 unit is the same as when you use the RBR750 and a CM2000 modem together.

-However, note that while the RBR750 can work with any broadband service, the CBR750, which doesn't have a WAN port, can only work for those with Cable Internet.
+However, note that while the RBR750 can work with any broadband service, the CBR750, which doesn't have a WAN port, is suitable only for cable Internet users.
 So, it's more rigid.

-Other than that distinction, from Wi-Fi performance’s perspective, the RBK752 and CBK752 are the same.
+Other than that distinction, from a Wi-Fi performance perspective, the RBK752 and CBK752 are the same.
 Keep that in mind if you're looking for a review of the Orbi CBK752.
 By the way, I might review the CM2000 modem separately when I manage to get a faster Internet connection.

 An improved design

-While they are not wall-mountable out of the box, they also come with screw holes for mounting accessories.
-They also look slightly better, too, with a sleek and slightly concave top.
+While they are not wall-mountable out of the box, they also have screw holes for mounting accessories.
+They also look slightly better too, with a sleek and somewhat concave top.

 Netgear Orbi AX4200 (RBK752): detail photos